Timber Frame Extension Cost

 The skeleton or frame of the extension can generally be built using soft or hardwood panels, which increases the ease and efficiency of the construction time.

 Your timber frame will be assembled by the skilled professionals you have hired, along with any insulating timber boards or panels.
 The main advantage of using timber to construct any building work is the efficiency and speed of the construction phase.
-It is much easier for your builders to progress your build to a water-tight, weatherproof state opposes to using alternative building methods.
+It is much easier for your builders to progress your build to a water-tight, weatherproof state as opposed to using alternative building methods.

-Once the framework of your extension is securely in place and water-tight, work can commence on the interior and exterior proportion of your build.
+Once the framework of your extension is securely in place and water-tight, work can commence on the interior and exterior proportions of your build.
 This is where any windows, doors, cavities and exterior finishes can be installed along with roofing and roof guttering systems.

 If you have agreed to, then your building firm will begin working on the interior of your extension, such as the electrical wiring, plastering and decorating.